garrandall/popular-music-data/tracks/tasty-love-freddie-jackson.md

 Ohh I just can hold back once you get me going going girl I'm gone gone gone

 Darling when its right its right it's alright
-Darling keep it there right there ohh yeah
+Darling keep it there right there oh yeah

 Ohh girl the way you do me in the morning
 Ohh girl the way you love me all night long